ericpkatz/fortune_15/readme.md

 -- npm install
 -- npm start
 -- npm test (to test)
--- SEED=true node server.js (to seed data)
--- nodemon server.js (to run with nodemon)
+-- npm run seed (to seed the database) - this will randomly add 15 companies and 100 employees